 A digraph $G$ together with a consistent 2-slope assignment $\phi$ forms an \emph{upward planar 2-slope representation} $U_G = (G, \phi)$.
-To ease reading, we simply write 2-slope representation.
+To avoid cumbersome notation, we simply write 2-slope representation.

 Suppose $G$ contains an edge $e = (u, v)$ that is the left outgoing edge of $u$ and left incoming edge of $v$.
 Let $f$ be the face to the right of $e$; see \cref{fig:angles}~(b).
-We then call~$e$ a \emph{bad edge} with respect to $f$, since $e$ obstructs a consistent $2$-slope assignment.
+We then call~$e$ a \emph{bad edge} with respect to $f$ since $e$ obstructs a consistent $2$-slope assignment.
+Note, however, that $e$ is not a bad edge with respect to the face $f'$ left of $e$; see again \cref{fig:angles}~(b).
 The same holds with ``left'' and ``right'' in reversed roles.